Emergency Medical Services

 This course is designed to train participants to work with existing agencies that provide emergency medical services.
 Included in these services are first-aid procedures, operation of emergency equipment, and knowledge of communications systems associated with emergency and rescue operations.
 Students gain knowledge and skills relating to medical and emergency technology within laboratory and clinical settings.
 Students are eligible for state and national certification upon successful completion of course and state examination.

-EMS221: Paramedic Capstone Field Internship
+EMS221: Paramedic Field Internship & Capstone

 Students participate in a 50-hour field observation and minimal skill field internship, followed by a 200 hour capstone internship.
 Field and capstone internship provide an integration of didactic, lab and clinical skills; the internship utilizes learned skills from Paramedic I, Paramedic II and Clinical Internship with principles of emergency care, in the “field”.